Flawless (Beyoncé song)

-"Flawless" (stylized as "***Flawless") is a song recorded by American singer Beyoncé from her self-titled fifth studio album (2013).
-Knowles wrote the track with Rashad Muhammad, Terius Nash, Chauncey Hollis and Raymond DeAndre Martin, with production handled by Hollis, Knowles, Martin, Muhammad, and Boots.
-An early version of the song, titled "Bow Down / I Been On", was released onto the Internet by Beyoncé in March 2013.
+"Flawless" (stylized as "***Flawless") is a song by American singer Beyoncé from her fifth studio album, Beyoncé (2013).
+The song was written by Beyoncé, Rashad Muhammad, Terius Nash, Hit-Boy (Chauncey Hollis), and Raymond DeAndre Martin, and it was produced by Beyoncé and Hit-Boy.
+"Flawless" incorporates the first part of the two-part hip-hop track "Bow Down / I Been On" that Beyoncé had released in March 2013.
+It features an excerpt from the speech "We Should All Be Feminists" by Nigerian writer Chimamanda Ngozi Adichie at a TEDxEuston conference.